 Chances are that if you are taking a cruise on Royal Caribbean from the East Coast, then your ship is going to have a stop at CocoCay.

-The private island operated by the cruise line is one of the biggest stories in cruising.
-The company spent hundreds of millions to transform the area from a sleepy island to a full-fledged destination.
-And passengers are loving it.
+The private island operated by the cruise line is one of the most popular ports in cruising.
+Royal Caribbean spent hundreds of millions to transform the area from a sleepy island to a full-fledged destination.
+And passengers universally love the experience.

-While we have everything to know about CocoCay here, we wanted to spend some time focusing on one of the biggest draws of the new redevelopment — Thrill Waterpark.
+While we have everything to know about CocoCay here, we wanted to spend some time focusing on one of the biggest draws of island — Thrill Waterpark.

-Thrill Waterpark is a separate section of CocoCay that’s a full-fledged waterpark complete with slides, wave pool, obstacle course and more.
+Thrill Waterpark is a separate section of CocoCay that’s a full-fledged waterpark complete with towering slides, a wave pool, obstacle course pool and more.
 This part of the island isn’t open to everyone; an entrance fee applies.

-Unlike the rest of CocoCay, which is free for you to explore, there is a fee to enjoy the waterpark.
+Unlike (most of) the rest of CocoCay, which is free for you to explore, there is a fee to enjoy the waterpark.
 Like many things on Royal Caribbean, the fee depends on your specific cruise and ship.
-For our cruise aboard Mariner of the Seas, the cost was $44.99 per person for both kids and adults.
+But expect to pay a pretty penny.
+While rates used to be in the $40-50 range per person just a few years ago, now it’s common to see admission in the $80-$100 range these days.
+But prices can rise considerably higher.
+In fact, there are reports of prices DOUBLE that amount.

 The easiest way to book your spot is to reserve online through your Royal Caribbean account in advance of your cruise.
 You can also book once you are onboard through the Royal Caribbean app or through the shore excursions desk.

-One thing to note is that we have seen discounted admissions that allow access only in the afternoon hours.
+One thing to note is that we have seen discounted admissions that allow access only in the afternoon hours, but it’s not clear if that’s still an option.
 However, the discounts we’ve seen aren’t that much (just a few dollars), so it seems worth it to book the entire day if you plan to visit.

-Don’t Worry, You Can Still Have Fun Without Paying
+Don’t Worry, You Can Still Have Fun in Water Without Paying (Just Not in the Waterpark)

 While the waterpark activities are only to those paying the entrance fee, don’t think you have to pay to have fun and get wet while visiting.